-E. B. Compliance Officer Alternative Informal Procedure
+F. Compliance Officer Alternative Informal Procedure

-If the person allegedly harassed, bullied or discriminated against and the person accused of the conduct agree, the principal, designee or supervisor of the person allegedly harassed, bullied or discriminated against may, in lieu of the procedure above, arrange for them to resolve the complaint informally with the help of a counselor, teacher or administrator.
+If the person allegedly subjected to the prohibited conduct and the person accused of the conduct agree, the principal, designee or supervisor of the person allegedly subjected to the conduct may, in lieu of the procedure above, arrange for them to resolve the complaint informally with the help of a counselor, teacher or administrator.

-If the person who was allegedly harassed, bullied or discriminated against and the person accused of the conduct agree to resolve the complaint informally, they are each informed that they have the right to abandon the informal procedure at any time in favor of the initiation of the Compliance Officer Formal Procedure in this regulation.
-The principal or designee notifies the student who was allegedly harassed, bullied or discriminated against and the person accused of the conduct in writing when the complaint has been resolved.
-The written notice shall state whether prohibited conduct occurred.
+If the person allegedly subjected to the conduct and the person accused of the prohibited conduct agree to resolve the complaint informally, they shall each be informed that they have the right to abandon the informal procedure at any time in favor of the initiation of the Compliance Officer Formal Procedure discussed above.
+The principal, designee or supervisor notifies the person allegedly subjected to the conduct and the person accused of the conduct in writing when the complaint has been resolved.